 The obsession with this is real.
-And it’s been on regular rotation in our house every week since March.
-I know a lot of us have stepped up on our CSA game to help our local farmers (community support agriculture) and the amount of greens I get on a weekly basis is intense.
+And it's been on regular rotation in our house for years.
+I know a lot of us stepped up our CSA games in the last few years to help our local farmers (community support agriculture) and the amount of greens I get on a weekly basis is intense.

 A few of my favs ways to use Sautéed Greens include:

 - just as a side dish along any kind of protein

 - fold them into a pasta dish and add cheese - kinda like this

 - use the greens to stuff into a chicken breast before cooking.